Ride to Hell: Retribution

-Ride to Hell: Retribution is an action-adventure game developed by Eutechnyx and published by Deep Silver.
+Ride to Hell: Retribution is a 2013 action-adventure game developed by Eutechnyx and published by Deep Silver.
 It was released for Microsoft Windows, PlayStation 3 and Xbox 360.

-Ride to Hell was originally announced in 2008 and was conceived as an open world game, before being quietly cancelled the same year.
-Stuck in development hell, developer Eutechnyx continued to develop it until its re-announcement five years later in 2013 dropping the open-world format in favour of a linear action game with combat and vehicle sections.
+Ride to Hell was originally announced in 2008 and was conceived as an open world game.
+The game was set to be released around the second quarter of 2009.
+Budget cuts and the closure of Deep Silver Vienna left the project stuck in development hell, and the lack of updates and the missed release date caused many gaming resources to label the game as cancelled.
+However, Eutechnyx continued to develop Ride to Hell until its re-announcement five years later in 2013.
+The developers cut the originally planned open-world concept in favour of a linear layout.

-Ride to Hell was critically panned upon release and is considered one of the worst video games ever made.
-Critics condemned its broken and repetitive gameplay, poor controls, dated graphics, bad writing, poor voice acting, poor artificial intelligence, awkward sex scenes, offensive portrayal of women, numerous technical issues, and the developers cutting the originally planned open-world concept in favour of a linear layout.
+Ride to Hell was met with overwhelmingly negative reception from critics, many of whom considered it one of the worst video games of all time.
+Its gameplay, presentation, writing, voice acting, and technical glitches were all sources of condemnation.

 Gameplay

-The player controls Jake Conway from a third-person perspective.
+The player controls biker Jake Conway from a third-person perspective.
 The game's levels generally begin with a motorcycle driving segment in which only forward movement is allowed and obstacles must be avoided by using ramps and powerslides.
 Impacts and collisions lead to either a checkpoint reset (the screen fades and the player is sent backward to the last clear stretch of road) or death.
 Combat can also occur in these segments, consisting of quick-time event melee attacks, shooting from a sidecar while an AI companion drives, or getting close enough to allow an AI companion to shoot.

-The main levels generally consist of a mixture of third-person, cover-based shooter, and beat-'em-up gameplay.
+The main levels generally consist of a mixture of third-person, cover-based shooter, and beat 'em up gameplay.
 These levels are linear, usually guarded by several lower-level enemies with a high-ranking Devil's Hand member serving as the boss enemy at the end.
 The player can use a variety of guns and melee weapons, as well as throwing knives and dynamite.
 Unarmed combat actions include guard breaking, countering enemy attacks, context kills with environmental objects, and quick-time events based on instant takedowns.
 Weapons and ammunition can be scavenged from defeated enemies.

 Between levels, the player can roam a small section of Dead End to sell drugs and buy weapons, moves, and motorcycle customization.
-Notably, despite a large amount of the city being modelled and detailed, any attempts to exit the small playable section results in a fade-reset similar to that of the driving segments.
+Notably, despite a large amount of the city being modeled and detailed, any attempts to exit the small playable section results in a fade-reset similar to that of the driving segments.
 Also notable is that civilian NPCs are animated, but cannot be spoken to or killed, despite the game's warning against harming such NPCs.